tiulpin/fargusbot/README.md

 Start using it with ```@fargusbot``` in the begining of message

 ### Issues
-Find mistakes in our dataset (https://github.com/tiulpin/tg-fargusbot/blob/master/dict.csv) and post an issue, thanks!
+Find mistakes in our <a href="https://github.com/tiulpin/tg-fargusbot/blob/master/dict.csv">dataset</a> and post an issue, thanks!